Loading Events

 A complete checklist during passage migration might look like this 🙂

 Why: Indian birdwatchers and scientists have long focused on counting numbers of winter migrants (Asian Waterbird Census), but have largely overlooked passage migrants.
 One reason may be that we often think of India as being of conservation importance for many species of winter visitors, but not for passage migrants.
 Stopovers in Kachchh may however be very important for the survival of passage migrants!
 We therefore need to understand how many individuals of the different species move through Kachchh every year, and monitor these numbers to inform conservation if required.
-Currently, if we are to ask ourselves how many Spotted Flycatchers visit Kachchh every year, I don’t think we would have an answer.
+Currently, if we are to ask ourselves how many Spotted Flycatchers visit Kachchh every year, we not would have an answer.

 Registration: Register using this form.
 Do note that there is a Rs.
 1500 registration fee for the event that will help partially support the initiative.
 We welcome participation from everyone, so please contact us if you cannot afford the registration fee.